TheMaverickProgrammer/Swoosh/README.md

 # Updates
 12/14/2018

 * New segues -> BlurFadeIn for a simple camera blur effect into the next scene!
+[Check it out](https://streamable.com/dq028)!
 * SlideIn -> renamed to PushIn.
 * Added new SlideIn segue.
 Slides on top off the old scene!
 * Added new SwipeIn segue.
 Rolls out on top of the old scene!